Share AI‑generated videos between HeyGen and Vimeo

 Vimeo + HeyGen

-The HeyGen and Vimeo integration lets users seamlessly sync new videos from designated HeyGen folders directly to mapped Vimeo folders, with optional auto-sync for straightforward content management.
+The HeyGen and Vimeo integration enables users to seamlessly sync new videos from designated HeyGen folders directly to mapped Vimeo folders, with an optional auto-sync feature for smooth and effortless content management.

-See how businesses like yours use Vimeo with HeyGen to scale video creation and drive growth.
+See how businesses like yours use Vimeo with HeyGen to scale up video creation and accelerate growth.

-Produce engaging onboarding and training videos in HeyGen, tailored to each role or department.
-Instantly sync them to secure Vimeo folders where teams can access, manage, and track engagement in one place.
+Create engaging onboarding and training videos in HeyGen, customised for each role or department.
+Instantly sync them to secure Vimeo folders where teams can access, manage, and track engagement from a single place.

 Product release notes and feature updates

-Use HeyGen to generate clear, branded video updates for every new product launch or feature.
-Share straightaway via Vimeo embeds and monitor viewer metrics to understand reach and retention.
+Use HeyGen to generate clear, on-brand video updates for every new product launch or feature.
+Share instantly via Vimeo embeds and track viewer metrics to understand reach and retention.

 Personalised sales videos at scale

 Automate personalised outreach with HeyGen’s AI video creation tools, delivering tailored product demos for every lead.
-Host on Vimeo to leverage its detailed analytics and see which prospects engage most.
+Host on Vimeo to leverage its in-depth analytics and see which prospects are engaging the most.

-Create multilingual tutorials and product guides in HeyGen to support global audiences.
-Host securely on Vimeo to control access, protect brand assets, and keep learning content organised.
+Create multilingual tutorials and product guides in HeyGen to support audiences across the globe.
+Host them securely on Vimeo to control access, safeguard brand assets, and keep learning content well organised.

 Agency/client review and approvals